 It seems odd, even unpatriotic, to suggest that American citizens want anything less than democracy.
-In school, I was taught that the United States was founded on freedom and equal representation, as were most other children in the country.
+In school, I was taught the United States was founded on freedom and equal representation, as were most other children in the country.
 Because of this, America is often seen as synonymous with democracy.
-But, perhaps, that is part of the problem.
+Perhaps, that is part of the problem.

 Because the concept of America is so intertwined with democracy, the nation risks being incapable of seeing when it’s moving towards authoritarianism.
 By this, I mean that citizens of the United States often see anything the country does as democratic, because it could not possibly be anything else.
-But if one was to take a step back and observe America in its current state, it’s clear that the country is trending away from how we traditionally perceive it.
+But if one was to take a step back and observe America in its current state, it’s clear the country is trending away from that traditional perception.

 We currently have a president that refuses to commit to a peaceful transition of power.
 While his press secretary said he would accept the results of a “fair and free election,” Trump continues to claim that the only way he could possibly lose is in a rigged election.
 Therefore, if Trump loses, the election is rigged and he will not accept it.
 He’s told the public exactly what his train of attack will be: mail-in voting.
 He will say that there were millions of fraudulent ballots cast in Biden’s favor, with reports indicating he already has lawyers ready to challenge the results.
 Under a country that values democracy, this would be disqualifying for a president; and yet, this hasn’t phased Trump supporters at all.

-Let’s be clear, the United States is more free and representative than any of the countries I listed, but it takes constant rejection of authoritarian leaders and policies to prevent a shift from happening.
-Resistance is shrinking in this moment.
-Trump supporters have felt no hesitation as their idol pushes passed the checks and balances of our government.
-Part of it is because of the hyper-partisanship we are living through, where the idea of acknowledging the dangers of one’s own party is smothered by the realization that this would give credit to the arguments of Democrats.
+Let’s be clear, the United States is freer and more representative than any of the countries I listed, but it takes constant rejection of authoritarian leaders and policies to prevent a shift from happening.
+Resistance is shrinking at this moment.
+Trump supporters have felt no hesitation as their idol pushes past the checks and balances of our government.
+Part of it is because of the hyper-partisanship we are living through, where the idea of acknowledging the dangers of one’s own party is smothered by the realization that this would give credit to the arguments of the other.

-Both sides of America’s political ideology haven’t gotten what they wanted for quite some time.
+Both sides of America’s political ideology haven’t gotten what they’ve wanted for quite some time.
 Now, they want everything.
 Trump has given his supporters this, bypassing precedent and the dangers of executive action to provide them the legislation they have always desired, but never thought possible.
-He has let them know how it feels to achieve absolute wins and they are thus content with what it will take to continue it.
+He has let them know how it feels to achieve absolute wins and they are thus content with what it will take for continued success.

 To be fair, many Trump supporters believe he is making the country a better place.
 It is a “the end justifies the means” scenario.
-And make no mistake, the left is likely to have many in its ranks that would be fine with an authoritarian president, so long as they were a liberal.
-Bernie Sanders supporters are the first to tell people how dire the situation is and how much drastic action needs to be taken.
-Ultimately, the progressive idea that the system is entirely broken and incapable of being fixed, means that it is pointless to play by the rules the system has established.
+And make no mistake, the left is likely to have many in its ranks that would be fine with an authoritarian president, so long as they were liberal.
+Bernie Sanders supporters are the first to tell people how dire the situation in this country is and how much drastic action needs to be taken.
+Ultimately, the progressive idea that the system is entirely broken and incapable of being fixed means it is pointless to play by the rules that system has established.

-Part of what makes this current shift towards authoritarianism so dangerous is that the United States is not a full fledged democracy, but actually a republic.
+Another reason this current shift towards authoritarianism is so dangerous is that the United States is not a full-fledged democracy, but a republic.
 It is important to remember that the country is only ranked 25th in the world on the Democracy Index, published by the Economist Intelligence Unit.
-If it was 100% a democracy, then we would not have the Electoral College and Donald Trump would not have been elected.
-The Senate would not give equal representation to both California and Wyoming.
+If it was a complete democracy, then we would not have the Electoral College and Donald Trump would not have been elected.
+The Senate would also not give equal representation to both California and Wyoming.

 This type of government has its reasons for existing, such as allowing those who live in rural communities to have political say on issues that specifically affect their geographical location.
-But, this also means that a minority of the population has significantly more power to shape the laws in America.
+However, this also means that a minority of the population has a disproportionate amount of power to shape the laws in America.
 With this group of people becoming more supportive of authoritarianism, the risk of the country sliding in that direction increases.
-The only way democracy falls is if enough people in it don’t want democracy anymore; and in this political climate, America’s system of government is flawed enough to allow it.
+The only way democracy falls is if enough people in it forget its importance.
+In this political climate, America’s system of government is flawed enough to allow it.

-There were other democracies before the United States.
-Civilizations like Athens and Rome had representative governments and yet they fell.
-They were revolutionary and yet society regressed.
-At the end of the day, people within the United States are growing more comfortable, if not supportive, of an authoritarian leader who can “get stuff done.”
-The perception of the opposing party has become so poisonous that it is becoming acceptable to do whatever it takes to negate their influence, despite whatever office they hold.
+At the end of the day, people within the United States are growing more comfortable, if not supportive, of leaders who can “get stuff done,” regardless of whether they do so legally.
+The perception of the opposing party has become so poisonous that it is becoming acceptable to do whatever it takes to negate their influence.